friorikuri/find-lowercase-characters-in-a-list/README.md

 # find-characters-in-a-list
-how to find lowercase and uppercase letters in a string

-This will be a horrible and terrifying code.
+You have a huge string with about 10 000 characters Your task is to find one lowercase letter that has 3 uppercase letters, that are located before and after that lowercase letter.

+for example:
+l = lowercase letter
+U = uppercase letter

+UUUlUUU

+In this repository I will show my solution of this task.